flaneurette/Health-Library/Documents/Gasses/CO.md

 - Dispose of ashes outside, far from tents
 - Never use fuel-burning devices for warmth
 - Bring appropriate sleeping bags and clothing for cold weather
-- Take a CO alarm but don't rely solely on it—prevention is key
+- Take a CO alarm but don't rely solely on it-prevention is key
 - Educate all family members on CO dangers

 ### Power Outage Safety